 Broadcloth Fabric – The Perfect Cloth

 The fabric known as Broadcloth has roots in medieval England.
 Weavers from that country developed their techniques with help from craftsmen in Belgium.
 The original English broadcloth was made from wool, which was plentiful and relatively inexpensive.
-The Flemish weavers, on the other hand, were limited by their available materials to refine the process.
-In this way, the English developed a method of making fabric that they could export to Belgium undyed and finish in dye vats.

 As Amazon Associates, we earn from qualifying purchases.